Executive Leadership Team

 Stacie Gardana joined Career Compass in 2009 as a college and career coach.
-As Career Compass expanded to new areas of the state, she was integral to helping replicate the organization’s successful college and career access model, focusing on implementing the model with fidelity, while taking into account schools’ unique needs.
-Stacie now oversees all of the college and career coaches across the state of Louisiana.
-A major part of her work still involves ensuring consistency in all Career Compass programs across Louisiana.
+As Career Compass expanded to new areas of the state, she was integral to helping replicate the organization’s successful college & career access model, focusing on implementing the model with fidelity, while taking into account schools’ unique needs.
+Stacie now oversees all of the college & career coaches across the state of Louisiana.
+A major part of her work still involves ensuring consistency in all Career Compass programs.

 Career Compass Starting Year: 2007

 College Alma Mater(s): Louisiana State University

 High School Alma Mater: Brusly High School, Brusly, LA